patzly/grocy-android/app/src/main/assets/README.md

 ## Bugs

 - empty state should show empty filter if location or product filter is active
-- style doesn't change on rotation!
-Other method is required (save instance state)
 - on emulator at startup the scrollview is not at top?!

 ## Improvements

+- don't reload on rotation: save and restore instance state
 - replace all `if(DEBUG) Log.e()` with log.e
 - replace all `printToStackTrace` with `log.e`
 - product edit with location tracking disabled: space between barcode chips and other field